 - Include safe lifting advice, and any other recommendations to prevent physical injury.

 - Incorporate industry guidelines, OSHA requirements, and state/ local regulations that apply to the gig into training to help avoid injury and citations.

 - Review basic industry language to familiarize the worker with terms used on the job for clear communication.

 - Demonstrate tasks you expect the worker to perform during their shift.

 - Educate your workers on company safety measures and procedures.

 - Cover information specific to your company or anything else that will help them successfully complete the gig.

+With over 26,000 licensed CDL drivers ready to help with all your commercial needs from school busses to semi-trucks, you can access qualified on-demand drivers when needed.
 If you’re ready to hire temporary CDL drivers for your trucking company’s needs, create your first free gig post in your Get Workers hiring account today.